 Provide financial institutions with the ability to deposit an image cash letter of forward collection items that the Federal Reserve Banks will clear and present as either substitute checks or an electronic file to the paying bank.

 Provide financial institutions with the ability to deposit mixed image cash letters of return items.
-This service allows you to transform your outbound returns processing operations, streamline backroom operations, improve quality and speed the returns process.
+These services allow you to transform your outbound returns processing operations, streamline backroom operations, improve quality and expedite the returns process.

 Provide financial institutions with "straight-through" electronic check processing for a portion or all of your inclearings or outbound returns.
 You can reduce your check processing costs and resources by decreasing in-house sorting and image capture.

 Allow financial institutions to quickly and effectively resolve debit or credit settlement discrepancies on checks that were processed or handled by the Federal Reserve.

 FedDetect Duplicate Treasury Check Notifier Service offers subscribed banks of first deposit (BOFDs) early notice of potential duplicate checks processed by the Federal Reserve Banks that were deposited by your BOFD or by any other BOFD on the current day or previous 60 calendar days.